 It is a very eco-friendly and sustainable fabric, great for the eco-conscious shopper.
-Ramie is originated from China, India and Indonesia and has been used thousand years, making it one of the oldest fiber crops.
+Ramie is originated from China, India, and Indonesia and has been used thousands of years, making it one of the oldest fiber crops.

 The Ramie plant is mainly used for fabric production.
-Farmers have been using its fiber to weave clothing.
+Farmers have been using their fiber to weave clothing.

 Nowadays, Ramie is used as a cotton substitute.
 It is very versatile and used to create dresses, sweaters, skirts, jackets, suits, shirts, blouses, pants, jeans or sportswear.